Skip to main content

 6 Mindful Ways to Celebrate Summer

-If you are looking to create or experience rituals for summer solstice, there are several ways you can start celebrating this time of year.
+If you are looking to create or experience rituals for summer, there are several ways you can start celebrating this time of year.
 Consider the following six practices you can make a daily/weekly routine this summer.

 1. Meditate with the Rising Sun